 Agents know when it’s the right time to buy

 Finally, dependable real estate agents are frank enough to tell you when to buy a property.
-They will give you the pros and cons of buying now rather than later.
+They will give you the pros and cons of buying now rather than later and how your location impacts your decision.
 With their business built on trust, they will want what’s best for you.
 Therefore, you must depend on your agent until you get that house you desire.